BTS, the Best

-BTS, the Best (stylized in all caps) is the second Japanese-language compilation album by South Korean boy band BTS.
+BTS, the Best is the second Japanese-language compilation album by South Korean boy band BTS.
 It was released on June 16, 2021, through Big Hit Music, Universal Music Japan sublabel Virgin Music and Def Jam Recordings.
 The album is a compilation of their previous two Japanese-language studio albums, Face Yourself (2018) and Map of the Soul: 7 – The Journey (2020).
 It was a commercial success in Japan, reaching number one on the Oricon Albums Chart, and earned the biggest first week sales for an album in 2021 domestically.
-BTS became the first Korean male group to surpass the 1 million sales mark for an album in the country.
+BTS became the first South Korean group to surpass the 1 million sales mark for an album in the country.

 Background

 BTS announced the release of a new Japanese song, "Film Out" on February 16, 2021.
 The song was written by BTS member Jungkook in collaboration with Iyori Shimizu, the vocalist of Japanese rock power trio Back Number.
 It is slated to serve as the ending theme song of the movie Signal the Movie Cold Case Investigation Unit (2021).
 On March 26, the band released the music video teaser of the song and simultaneously announced the release of a new Japanese-language album, BTS, the Best.
 The track list was also announced simultaneously.
 The album contains all of the band's previous Japanese releases since 2017, while including their English-language 2020 single, "Dynamite" as a bonus track.
 Seven versions of the album had been announced with various supportive materials in each version, such as different posters, photo cards and artwork.